International Science Development Teams

 A list of initial science working groups and conveners is given below.
 Prospective applicants are encouraged to contact the ISDT conveners to learn more about the ISDTs and their activities.

-Your application should include the following parts:
+Application for individual membership in an ISDT should include the following parts:

 - Title and abstract (<200 words)

 - Which ISDT do you wish to join?